PrismadeLabs/PrismaID-SDK/README.md

 ## Authentication

 To use this SDK, you need a valid API-Key.
+For testing purposes, you can use the key `Mwtx2fLCIZ3BXYoAXVUbl8KM1GKQGhE3oCJyssW9` which is limited to detection of our standard Demo Set.
 See www.prismade.com for additional information.

 ## Install